Buriki One: Development

 Sketches of the cast of Buriki One by Hiroaki Hashimoto featuring from the top: Gai Tendo, Ryo Sakazaki, Payak, Sitipak, Seo Yong-Song, Ivan Sokolov, Rob Python.
 In the bottom: Akatsuki-Maru, Saionji Takato, Jacques Ducalis, Song Xuandao, Patrick Van Heyting and Silber.

 There was little known the game's content in early promotion of the series, except that the game would feature Ryo Sakazaki as well as a protagonist named Gai Tendo who used self-taught martial arts.
 A major part of the game's development was to make to emphasize realism.
 According to SNK, the game focused on "more realistic fighting" and employed a completely new control system that was carefully designed.
 In Ryo's case, his gameplay was developed to convey a sense of realism, to the point he cannot perform projectile maneuvers that might appear in other games.
+One of the defining features of this game is the incorporation of television-style direction throughout.
+For example, the pre-match introductions of the fighters are designed to resemble actual television broadcasts of martial arts tournaments.
+Furthermore, the staff roll, which resembles the staff credits of a television program.

 Buriki One was the only title Hiroaki Hashimoto was involved in from the early stages of development to release while at SNK, and he participated in a wide range of aspects of the game development, from design to motion capture.
 Gai was greatly influenced by former Shooto Lightweight Champion Rumina Sato, mixed martial artist Kazushi Sakuraba, and the protagonist of the Baki the Grappler manga series, Baki Hanma.
 Hashimoto gave the protagonist red hair in the belief that it symbolized champions and represented his personality well.